Thingoe North Division, Suffolk: History

-Thingoe North Division is an electoral division in Suffolk which returns one county councillor to Suffolk County Council.
+Geography

 Its made up of the villages surrounding the Northern half of Bury St Edmunds and consists of the West Suffolk council wards of The Fornhams & Great Barton, Pakenham & Troston, and Risby excluding the parish of Icklingham which is part of Row Heath Division.

 Parishes

 The division is made up of 18 civil parishes plus the Western half of Honington.